15 Must-Read Books for Women's Psychology

 Limbic System Therapy, Body Experience Therapy SE, Hypnosis, Cognitive Behavioral CBT, Systemic Desensitization, MDMA, Eye Movement Desensitization Reprocessing EMDR, Yoga, Family Sorting IFS, Alpha-Theta Training, Drama treatment, etc.

-All of the above-mentioned therapeutic tools or methods are worth writing a book or learning and practicing.
+All of the above-mentioned therapeutic tools or methods are worth writing a book about or learning and practicing.
 Of course, I was taken aback when I first saw MDMA, which is commonly known as ecstasy.
 In fact, all these treatments are not just about the form and tools themselves, but more about the treatment ideas and logic.

 All of this research and effort is really working towards the goal of getting those who have been traumatized out of their trauma, "One of the important criteria of mental health is being able to feel safe in interpersonal relationships; Building secure connections with others is an important foundation for a meaningful and fulfilling life."
 Keep everyone healthy.